lisp-mirror/lqml/readme-prepare-ios.md

 Build cross-compiled ECL for iOS
 --------------------------------

+As of March 2022, please use latest ECL from development branch.

 * extract a fresh copy of the ECL sources in e.g. `~/ecl`, and rename `ecl-21.2.1` to `ios`
 * copy the 2 scripts from [platforms/ios/build-ecl/](platforms/ios/build-ecl/)